-Groundwater and surface water interaction occurs when groundwater contributes to surface water or when the river recharges groundwater.
-The flow of water between the groundwater in aquifers and surface water is largely controlled by the following factors:
+Groundwater and surface water interaction occurs through two primary processes: groundwater discharges to surface water and surface water recharge to groundwater The exchange of water between aquifers and surface water bodies is largely governed by several factors:

-- Hydraulic gradient between the surface water level and the groundwater level; - Hydraulic properties of the aquifer; and - The geological properties of the material separating the aquifer from the surface water resource.
+- Hydraulic gradient between the surface water level and the groundwater level; - Hydraulic conductivity and storage properties of the aquifer; and - The geological characteristics of the materials separating the aquifer from the surface water resource. - Hydraulic pressure/hydrostatic pressure that builds in the subsurface pushes water from groundwater systems to form surface water systems such as springs forming rivers.

-Groundwater can discharge to a stream/river in some places and leak back into the groundwater system in others.
-Figure 1 is an illustrative diagram depicting the interaction between groundwater and streams/rivers.
+Groundwater can discharge due to hydraulic gradient and/or hydraulic pressure into a stream/ or a river in some areas, contributing to baseflow, while in other areas, surface water can infiltrate and recharge the underlying groundwater system.
+Figure 3 provides a schematic representation of the dynamic interaction between groundwater and streams/rivers.

-Figure 2: Illustrative diagram depicting stream/river-aquifer interactions - (a) connected gaining stream (b) connected losing stream (Winter et al., 1998).
+Figure 3: Illustrative diagram depicting stream/river-aquifer interactions - (a) connected gaining stream (b) connected losing stream Source: Winter et al., 1998